stjude/CICERO/README.md

 ### Downloading reference files

-Reference files are required to run Cicero.
+Reference files are required to run CICERO.
 They can be found at the following location:
 * https://www.stjuderesearch.org/site/lab/zhang/cicero

 ### License